eksctl-io/eksctl/userdocs/src/usage/nodegroup-with-custom-subnet.md

 Actions->Modify auto-assign IP settings->Enable auto-assign public IPv4 address.

 Don't forget to also copy the TAGS of the existing subnets depending on Public or Private subnet configuration.
-This is important, otherwise the subnet will not be part of the cluster and will fail to be assigned to.
+This is important, otherwise the subnet will not be part of the cluster and instances in the subnet will be unable to join.

 When finished, copy the new subnet's ID.
 Repeat as often as necessary.